Finding a flight is the most daunting part of the trip for many people.

 When to Fly and When to Book

 Not only are there cheaper days of the week on which to fly, but there are also cheaper days on which to book.
-It is said that the cheapest days to fly on are Tuesdays, Wednesdays and Thursdays.
-I would recommend starting your search with these days if you can; however, always check days before and after, and each day of the week, because I believe this “rule” is the most flexible.
+It is said that the cheapest days to fly on are Tuesdays, Wednesdays, and Thursdays.
+I would recommend starting your search with these days if you can; however, always check the days before and after and each day of the week because I believe this “rule” is the most flexible.
 Sometimes a random Saturday will be your cheapest option.
 If you are flexible with your travels, this will be a great advantage to you to find cheap flights.

 The cheapest days to book your flight will be Tuesdays and Wednesdays.
 Many airlines put out sales on Monday nights, making Tuesdays the ideal days to book; however, Wednesdays usually prove to be just as cheap.
-By Thursdays the airlines are gearing back up for the weekend (highest booking traffic) and their sales will go away.
-If you see a price midweek that you like, but don’t book a ticket, don’t panic when the prices go up over the weekend, simply wait a week (I know it’s hard) for the prices to go back down.
+By Thursdays, the airlines are gearing back up for the weekend (highest booking traffic), and their sales will go away.
+If you see a price midweek that you like but don’t book a ticket, don’t panic when the prices go up over the weekend; simply wait a week (I know it’s hard) for the prices to go back down.
 I’m sure there are exceptions to this general rule, but if there are studies done about it, it’s safe to assume there is some credibility in the research behind it.
 I monitor the flight I want for weeks sometimes before purchasing, just to be sure I am getting the best possible deal.
-I recommend starting your research 3-4 months out, and be sure to buy at least 21 days before departure.
-If you wait too long you will most likely end up paying more.
+I recommend starting your research 3-4 months out and being sure to buy at least 21 days before departure.
+If you wait too long, you will most likely end up paying more.

 Compare prices across several websites such as: